CSE512-16S/a3-dennis418szsy-xdu2peter-ryansmcgee/README.md

 ![summary](https://github.com/CSE512-16S/a3-dennis418szsy-xdu2peter-ryansmcgee/blob/master/storyboard/proposedNewSketch2.png)

 Things got move around a little bit.
 For example, we added a section for the slider that control the world map.
 Color is tuned for better visual expression.
-We also added, a title and external links about .
+We also added a title and external links about SARS.

 ## Development Process